a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 - explain that, even if you have a lovely clone profile, it's important to review it before every clone, to make sure it encompasses any new changes that were put in since the last clone
   - you may have installed an application that has a raft of new tables that need to be protected/preserved

+### Issue a change freeze

+Ensure that a change freeze is issued across all of your instances.

+Make sure that all developers and other stakeholders are aware that they need to keep any of their active config safe in the clone target.
+(While it's stipulated here that all users should keep their own config safe, this clone guide actually involves _you_ protecting all config.)

+Make sure, in particular, that nobody migrates anything up from the development instance during the change freeze.

+If any emergency changes need to be pushed through during the clone period, make sure you keep thorough track of it, because it could otherwise cause you a big headache down the line.
+It might be safest to migrate emergency updates via XML, rather than through the conventional means.\

 ## Preparing for an individual clone

 ## During a clone